greglane/growshrink.js/README.md

 # growshrink.js

 Growshrink.js is a jQuery Plugin for scaling divs from zero size to the same size as the parent and back again.
-I used similar code on [https://sequoiaheritage.com/ this site] because I found the jQuery UI wouldn't do what I wanted - especially when using size/scale from the bottom right to top left or bottom left to top right.
+I used similar code on [this site](https://sequoiaheritage.com/) because I found the jQuery UI wasn't satisfactory for what I wanted to do - especially when using size/scale from the bottom right to top left or bottom left to top right.

 You can see a live demo of this plugin here -> http://greglane.me/demos/growshrink/